 Training Needs Analysis

-Training needs analysis is a systematic process of identifying which kind of training is required and provide the details related to training implementation.
-It is also known as a tool to identify the new skills, knowledge and attitudes which employees need to acquire in order to improve performance.
+Training needs analysis is a systematic process of identifying which kind of training is required and providing the details related to training implementation.
+It is also known as a tool to identify the new skills, knowledge, and attitudes that employees need to acquire in order to improve performance.

-The Training Needs Analysis (TNA) helps organization to find out the gap in terms of skills and training in their existing employees to perform the current and upcoming Jobs efficiently.
-The Training Manager uses the Analysis very carefully to design the right Training program to meet the skill and training requirement of the employees to enhance productively and ultimately to achieve the goals and objectives set by the organization.
+The Training Needs Analysis (TNA) helps organizations to find out the gap in terms of skills and training in their existing employees to perform the current and upcoming Jobs efficiently.
+The Training Manager uses the Analysis very carefully to design the right Training program to meet the skill and training requirements of the employees to enhance productively and ultimately achieve the goals and objectives set by the organization.

 What is Training Needs Analysis Definition in HRM

-HRM department always put focus on the idea that constant learning process is good for employees.
+HRM department always puts focuses on the idea that a constant learning process is good for employees.
 It keeps their skills updated and improves their performance.
-The training need analysis implies to the analysis of skill improvement required to perform the current or future job with great excellence.
+The training needs analysis implies the analysis of skill improvement required to perform the current or future job with great excellence.

 Role of Training Needs Analysis

-Every leader or manager of the organization wants their employee to perform better and to reach its optimum.
-In order to achieve the set goals and improve productivity of the organization it is important that employees have full capabilities and competencies to perform their assigned job.
+Every leader or manager of the organization wants their employee to perform better and reach their optimum.
+In order to achieve the set goals and improve the productivity of the organization, it is important that employees have full capabilities and competencies to perform their assigned job.